cloudforet-io/api-doc/content/en/notification/v1/Notification_usage.md

 bookFlatSection: true
 ---
 # [Notification_usage](#Notification_usage)
-desc: A NotificationUsage is a resource indicating daily Protocol usage.
+A NotificationUsage is a resource indicating daily Protocol usage.
 The limit set by the resource Quota is applied based on the NotificationUsage.

 >  **Package : spaceone.api.notification.v1**